chanon-mike/Camelot/README.md

 Camelot is a game made in 3 days in YOUNG GAME DEV CAMT 2020.
 (Theme, Defense)

-Player needs to defense a castle against enemy attacks while-  switching between physical and magical shields to block an appropriate attack.
+Player needs to defense a castle against enemy attacks while switching between physical and magical shields to block an appropriate attack.

 ## How to play
 - Press Z to change to Physical Shield (Block arrow).